 The fishes in the reef tank suffer from many health issues if there is too high alkalinity in the water.

 Once the alkalinity level goes beyond the expected range, the fish become prone to be affected by infection and bacterial as an outcome.

 Even the non-toxic ammonia can turn toxic when the water is too much alkaline.
 High alkalinity is also responsible for causing breathing problems in the fishes.

-The fins and tails of the fishes are not out of the risk.
-The growth of the fishes declines and ultimately they look ragged.
+The fins and tails of the fish are not out of the risk.
+The growth of the fish declines, and ultimately they look ragged.
 Some fishes are more fragile to alkaline issues and can eventually die.

 Negative Impact on Calcium

 The inhabitants of the reef tank can tolerate a good amount of alkalinity.
-Some aquarists even use doses of bicarbonate or baking soda to raise the level of alkalinity to ensure the faster growth of corals.
+Some aquarists even use doses of bicarbonate or baking soda to raise the level of alkalinity to make sure the faster growth of corals.